cinnData/DataSci/[DS-06] Clustering.md

 $$Z=\frac{X-\min(X)}{\max(X)-\min(X)}\hbox{\thinspace}.$$

-An alternative formula, is **statistical standardization**, based on the mean and the standard deviation.
+An alternative formula is **statistical standardization**, based on the mean and the standard deviation.
 It is frequently used in statistical analysis, since some methods require the variables involved to have zero mean and unit variance.

 $$Z=\frac{X-\bar X}{\textrm{std}(X)}\hbox{\thinspace}.$$